 To make things easier for potential cottage food operations we have put together a that describes what the law does and does not allow and what you have to do to qualify as a cottage food operation.

 If you are planning on starting a cottage food operation, it is highly recommended that you reach out to your local health department early and start a conversation about your cottage food related plans.
 Please note, a cottage food operation could still be held liable if its food products sicken consumers, so plan accordingly to protect yourself and your customers.
 Best practices include purchasing insurance and testing canned products for an acidity level of 4.6 or lower pH.
 Many farmers markets require insurance, so you can ask your local market manager or other vendors which insurance they suggest in your area.

-If you have any questions, comments, or concerns please feel free to contact Rebecca Osland at email@example.com or (217) 528-1563.
+If you have any questions, comments, or concerns please feel free to contact us at email@example.com or (217) 528-1563.
 Also be sure to check back as we are currently having our information translated in Español!

 Background: On August 16, 2011 in honor of Agriculture Day at the Illinois State Fair, Governor Quinn signed into law Senate Bill 840, the Illinois Local Food Entrepreneur and Cottage Food Operation Act, also known as the Cottage Food Law.
 The Cottage Food Law is a step in an ongoing effort to create policies that support the burgeoning local food movement.
 The Cottage Food Law creates new opportunities for farmers to engage in value-added processing, while making it easier for aspiring entrepreneurs to start new local food businesses selling at one of Illinois’ 300-plus farmers markets.
 SB 840 was sponsored by Senator David Koehler (D-Peoria) and Representative Lisa Dugan (D-Kankakee).